eCommerce

 WooCommerce vs Shopify: A Quick Overview

-Shopify was founded in 2006 by Tobias Lütke and Scott Lake, two snowboard gear merchants disenchanted with what other eCommerce platforms were offering at the time.
+Shopify was founded in 2006 by Tobias Lütke and Scott Lake, two snowboard gear merchants disenchanted with what other eCommerce platforms were offering.
 Since its inception, Shopify has become an exceedingly popular all-in-one eCommerce solution.
 For entrepreneurs looking to get their online merchant presence up and running with no extraneous fuss, Shopify is a user-friendly option.

 WooCommerce, meanwhile, is a flexible, open-source eCommerce plugin designed for WordPress.
 Its origin story began with a desire to customize a WordPress theme.
 This theme eventually became WooTheme before an acquisition by Automattic in 2015.
-Unlike Shopify, which includes hosting in its services, merchants will need to secure their own hosting options if they choose WooCommerce.
+Unlike Shopify, which includes hosting in its services, merchants must secure their hosting options if they choose WooCommerce.
 For context, merchants often opt for web hosting services instead of an in-house server.

 WooCommerce has the edge in customizability, which is also true of the vast array of extensions the service offers.
 This flexibility allows merchants to personalize their online business as they see fit.